Does Car Insurance Cover A Broken Window From Theft?

 does car insurance cover a broken window from theft

-Here’s all you need to know about how car insurance works when it comes to broken windows caused by theft.
+Here’s what you need to know about car insurance and broken windows from theft.

 TL;DR

-• Comprehensive car insurance covers broken windows from theft, but you’ll need to pay your deductible
+• Comprehensive coverage handles broken windows from theft, but you’ll pay your deductible

-• Adding extended glass coverage can help lower or even eliminate out-of-pocket costs for fixing or replacing glass, depending on your state
+• Extended glass coverage can lower or eliminate what you pay out-of-pocket for glass fixes, depending on your state

-• In most cases, you’ll need to file a police report to get your claim processed
+• You’ll usually need to file a police report to get your claim processed

-• If a thief steals belongings from your car after breaking in the window, your renters insurance or homeowners insurance policy could cover the stolen items
+• If someone steals stuff from your car after breaking the window, your renters or homeowners insurance might cover those items

 How does car insurance cover a broken window from theft?